Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Projection-based conservative closure beyond exactness

-We refer to $\pg^\star$ as the \emph{fiberwise projected global pressure}. \end{definition}
+We refer to \(\pg^{\kappa,\star}\) as the \emph{fiberwise projected global pressure}. \end{definition}

-The adjective ``fiberwise'' is essential: the projection is performed independently on each isothermal slice of the augmented state space.
-Accordingly, it repairs only the saturation-sector part of the global-pressure structure.
-It does not remove the mixed saturation--temperature incompatibility identified in Sec.~\ref{sec:thermal_gtd}, and therefore it should be interpreted as a conservative continuation of the isothermal part of the theory rather than as a restoration of full nonisothermal exactness.
+The adjective ``fiberwise'' is essential: the projection is performed independently on each isothermal slice of the augmented state domain.
+It therefore removes only the non-gradient component of the saturation-sector field.
+It does not modify the mixed defect \(\partial_T A_i-\partial_{s_i}B\), and hence does not restore full nonisothermal exactness when that defect is nonzero.

 Because the projection modifies only the constitutive representation of the capillary contribution, the reduced balance laws in Sec.~\ref{sec:matrix_fracture} remain in conservative form.
-What changes is not the divergence structure of the model, but the scalar potential used to represent the capillary sector once exactness is lost.
+The projected global-pressure formulation is therefore a conservative reduced surrogate, not an exactly equivalent phase-pressure formulation in mixed-nonexact regimes.